-- Shows the popular apps in the Data Hub Landscape and the apps that consume data from them
+- Popular apps in the Data Hub Landscape and the apps that consume data from them

-- Identify the dependencies between consuming and publishing apps
+- The dependencies between consuming and publishing apps

-- See all the services published from an app (deployed to a specific environment) and the entities that are exposed in the service
+- All the services published from an app (deployed to a specific environment) and the entities that are exposed in the service

 - Decide on the relevance of available entities by seeing the apps that they are consumed by